MicroEJ/docs/VEEPortingGuide/uiPortConfiguration.rst

 The following sections describe each module that comes with the UI Pack (purpose and configuration).

 The modules provided by the UI Pack are **not installed** by default.
-When a module is required, it has to be enabled and configured using the Platform Editor.
+When a module is required, it has to be enabled and configured using the VEE Port Editor.

 .. figure:: images/ui_modules.*
    :alt: UI Pack Modules